It's time to bring implementation into policy design

 Fundamentally, we need to reframe the way we think about policy development – from being a confidential process that occurs behind closed doors, to one that is transparent, open and shaped by collaboration and evidence.
 It takes bravery and willingness to value different perspectives, but the evidence shows that the outcomes are so much stronger, and we’ll be all the better for it.

-Fiona Armstrong is Head of Strategy at Liquid and has executive-level experience leading and transforming government services.
+Fiona Armstrong is CEO and Head of Strategy at Liquid and has executive-level experience leading and transforming government services.
 Knowing what it takes to deliver major reform, Fiona works with our clients to imagine and create better outcomes through the transformation of their organisations, experiences and services.
 She loves a challenge and is committed to improving social outcomes.